ScottHMcKean/multimodal-accelerator/documentation/docling.md

 ## Enrichment

-The enrichment process loops through elements in the document (after conversion) and adds additional metadata.
-The best built out enrichment pipeline right now is for figures (or Pictures in Docling terms).
+The enrichment process loops through elements in the document (after the build process) and adds additional metadata.
+Internally, docling has an enrichment pipeline build for pictures, but MAUD extends this to tables and pages.
+This results in three distinct pipelines - page, table, and picture descriptions.

-## Custom Annotations
+### Pages

-We use the annotations field in the PictureItem and TableItem classes to store custom annotations.
-For figures, we use the PictureDescriptionData and PictureClassificationData classes.
-For tables, we use the TableDescriptionData and TableClassificationData classes.
+We had to extend the document class to include a `page_metadata` object.
+Once the document build has completed we add the page metadata using an LLM description.
+The intent is to extend this to entity recognition in the future to build up knowledge graphs.
+We use the PictureData class for pages, since it is built into the library.

-This permits the incorporation of two distinct custom pipelines for tables, figures, and pages: a classification pipeline and a description pipeline.
+### Pictures

-The output of the model looks a bit like this:
+We use the annotations field in the PictureItem class that leverages the PictureDescriptionData and PictureClassificationData classes.
+The output of the custom annotations looks like this:

 ```
 'annotations': [